-The winery is located north of the city of Napa in the AVA area Oakville in California Napa Valley, The then 57 acre estate was bought in 1986 by former estate agent Jean Phillips.
-The majority of the vineyards he sold to other wineries and kept only a tiny vineyard with an acre (1 acre are 4,047 m²), which was planted with about 80 vines Cabernet Sauvignon.
-From specialists of Mondavi Winery he consulted on the vineyard potential and then hired the consultant Richard Peterson.
-His daughter Heidi Peterson Barrett was then responsible as the first winmaker.
-From the first vintage wine in 1992 only 225 boxes were produced.
-By rating 99 points by Robert M. Parker (Original sound "exceptionally impressive"), the wine was suddenly known and famous worldwide.
-At a Napa Valley event auction were paid in a charity event in 2000 by Chase Bailey (former CEO of IT company Cisco Systems) for a six-liter bottle of the first year US $ 500,000 (at that time there were only two bottles of it).
-That's it most expensive wine bottle in the world,
+The winery is located north of the city of Napa in the AVA area of Oakville in California Napa Valley, The then 57 hectare property was bought in 1986 by former real estate agent Jean Phillips.
+He sold the majority of the vineyards to other wineries and only kept a tiny vineyard with an acre (1 acre is 4,047 m²) that was planted with around 80 Cabernet Sauvignon vines.
+From specialists in Mondavi Winery he sought advice on the vineyard potential and then hired consultant Richard Peterson.
+His daughter Heidi Peterson Barrett was the first winmaker.
+At that time, only 225 crates were produced from the first wine of 1992.
+By rating with 99 points by Robert M. Parker (Originally "exceptionally impressive") the wine suddenly became known and famous worldwide.
+At one hosted in the Napa Valley auction At a charity event in 2000, Chase Bailey (former director of the IT company Cisco Systems) paid US $ 500,000 for a six-liter bottle of the first year (at that time there were only two bottles left).
+So that's it most expensive wine bottle in the world,

 In 2006, the estate was acquired by billionaires Charles Banks and Stanley Kroenke (owners of Kroenke Sports & Entertainment).
-Responsible for the vineyards was David Abreu and as a consultant for winemaking Michel Rolland involved.
-The first measure was partly a new cuttings.
-Since 2009, Stanley Kroenke is the sole owner (incidentally, he is also the owner of the holding company of the English Premier League football club Arsenal).
-Today, the vineyards cover about 20 hectares of vineyards, with the red wines Cabernet Sauvignon.
+David was made responsible for the vineyards Abreu and Michel as a consultant for winemaking Rolland involved.
+The first measure was partly restocking.
+Stanley Kroenke has been the sole owner since 2009 (he is also the owner of the holding company of the English Premier League football club Arsenal).
+Today, the vineyards cover around 20 hectares of vineyards, with the red varieties Cabernet Sauvignon.
 Merlot and Cabernet Franc, as well as a small amount Sauvignon Blanc are planted.
-The red wine is characterized by a remarkable cleanliness and dense, aromatic fruit fullness.
-Every year, only about 400 to 750 crates (5,000 to 9,000 bottles) are produced; due to the small amount he is also called Garage wine designated.
-A 0.75-liter bottle costs on average around $ 3,000 and can usually only by means of subscription (Pre-order).
+The red wine is characterized by a remarkable purity and dense, aromatic fullness of fruit.
+Only about 400 to 750 boxes (5,000 to 9,000 bottles) are produced annually; due to the small amount it is also called Garage wine designated.
+A 0.75 liter bottle costs an average of around $ 3,000 and can usually only be used subscription (Pre-order) can be purchased.